bsl546/energym/docs/sources/ap2g.rst

 Evaluation scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The evaluation scenario for the `SmartlabThermal-v0` model consists of a control from January to April with the objective of minimizing the grid exchange, while keeping the zone temperatures between 19 and 24°C.
+The evaluation scenario for the `Apartments2Grid-v0` model consists of a full year control with the objective of minimizing the grid exchange, while keeping the zone temperatures between 19 and 24°C.
 For this goal, the tracked KPIs are the average exchanged energy (absolute value of the difference of produced and consumed energy), and the average temperature deviation and total temperature violations with respect to the interval [19, 24].

 Notebook example